 Admitted to the State Bar of Texas, U.S. District Court for the Western, Northern, Eastern and Southern Districts of Texas, 5th Circuit Court of Appeals and the United States Supreme Court.

 Member, State Bar Oil, Gas and Mineral Law Section

 Blue Ribbon Committee — Oil and Gas Pattern Jury Charges, 2002-2004

-Blue Ribbon Committee — Update of Oil, Gas and Energy Pattern Jury Charges, 2011 - present
+Co-Chair, State Bar of Texas Committee for Oil, Gas and Energy Pattern Jury Charges, 2011 - present

 Life Member — Texas Bar Foundation, since 1996

 Board Member — Travis County Bar Foundation, 2008 – 2010